 How Many People Are Named Sloane Smith?

 This estimate combines SSA birth records for the first name Sloane with Census Bureau frequency data for the surname Smith.
-Below you will find a breakdown of both names, including popularity trends, gender data, and ancestry information.
+Below you will find a breakdown of both names, including popularity trends, gender data, and Census background data where it is available.

 Estimated People with This Name